OliverHi/smarthomeserver/README.md

 | node exporter  | 9100  | No frontend, see prometheus guide |
 | cadvisor | 8080 | No frontend, see prometheus guide|

 You should only use one adblocker (Adguard Home or PiHole) at a time as they use the same ports.
+If you want to run a second Adguard Home instance somewhere else as a backup and still keep the setting in sync then follow [this article](https://thesmarthomejourney.com/2023/02/12/adguardhome-sync-instances/).
+The needed container is already in the hosting.yml file.

 ## Logging
 If something is not working, check the logs first!
 Some service logs can only be viewed directly via `docker logs containername` or `docker-compose -f yamlname.yaml logs`.
 The important services are pushing their logs to Loki which collects all of them.
 You can use Grafana to view them all.
 I describe this in more detail [here](https://thesmarthomejourney.com/2021/08/23/loki-grafana-log-aggregation/).
 You need to install the Loki logging driver (see installation part above) for this to work or slightly change the compose files by removing the custom logging sections.